cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## updateBoard

-This object will be sent by the server when communicating with clients.
-It will be sent after the server has determined that a requested move by a client was in fact valid and so the move was made and the state of the board was updated.
+This communication type will be sent after the server has determined that a requested move by a client was in fact valid and so the move was made and the state of the board was updated.
 The server will send the updated board to the clients so that they can display it so the players.

 ```javascript